innerr/tidb.ticat/why-we-need-this-and-how-it-can-help.md

 Take "auto deployment" as an example, anyone proposal this will encounter lots of questions from PMG (product manage group):
-* Any product level cluster should be carefully check about the topology, Why we need it?
+* Any product level cluster should be carefully check about the topology, why we need it?
 * What hardwares should we support?
 * What OS should we support
 * ...